SokonSZL/arelog/README.md

-# arelog
+# ARElog
-QSO logging software right in your terminal!
+## QSO logging software right in your terminal!